Site Map - Tell a Friend - Bookmark

 • Allodynia may also include increased sensitivity to smells, bright lights, loud sounds, changes in weather, heat, cold, and various foods.
 For example, some people find they are more sensitive to light, so they need to wear sunglasses.
 People sensitive to sound may describe sounds as piercing or painfully loud.

 Many researchers believe that this sensitivity may point to a “central” problem with pain or sensory processing.
 To understand this better, let’s explore the idea of "pain."
-The next section looks at emerging concepts in Fibromyalgia.
+The next section looks at emerging concepts in fibromyalgia.

 The health information contained herein is provided for educational purposes only and is not intended to replace discussions with a health care provider.
 All decisions regarding patient care must be made with a health care provider, considering the unique characteristics of the patient.